 The standard farm layout is also great for Stardew Valley beginners because it contains many valuable resources — plenty of trees, stumps, and stones.
 Clearing them out requires some back-breaking labor (or should we say finger-breaking), but you will need them later on for upgrading your house and building other structures.
 The only downside of the Standard farm is that both of the ponds on your land are bereft of fish, but we think it’s a small price to pay for all the other rewards you will reap.

 - 1413 tillable tiles, 77 non-tillable but build-able tiles

 If you want to feel one with nature, the Forest farm layout might be just what you are looking for.
 This farm map might have the least tiles, but it makes up for it with mystery, plentiful ponds, and rare resources.
-What do we mean?
-It resembles the Secret Woods area in many ways.
-It features two areas with large stumps, which can be cut down for renewable hardwood.
+What does this mean exactly?
+Well, it resembles the Secret Woods area in many ways.
+It features two areas with large stumps, which can be cut down for renewable hardwood and much more.